elmaazouziyassine/Machine_Learning_Python/0_Data_PreProcessing/Data_PreProcessing_Notes.md

 Attention Point : For the first type, we have to prevent maching learning algorithms to think that for example Germany is greather than France or Spain.

+### **Step 4 : Separate Features Variables from Target Variable**
+- Feature Variables has to be stored in a MATRIX
+- Target Variable has to be stored in a VECTOR

 7. Feature Scaling.
 **Objective** : Put the Numerical Data at the same scale.
 For example : values between -1 to 1.